University of Technology Sydney

 Intent:

-The intent of this task is for students to gain an insight into the management of highrise construction projects and related construction methodologies.
+This task intends for students to gain insights into the management of highrise construction projects and related construction methodologies for the given case study.

 Objective(s):